 Scheduling priority weight.
 Valid integer numbers are between 0 and 100.
-Change weight to zero will quite the incoming connection while all existing connection continues until time out or connection terminated by client and server.
-Although all number from 1 to 100 will allow traffic goes through, using a smaller number of weights in each server will have best load distributing result.
+Changing the weight to zero will stop the incoming connections while all existing connections continue until time out or connection is terminated by client and server.
+Although all numbers from 1 to 100 will allow traffic to go through, using a smaller weight number in each server will have the best load distributing result.

-Running state:
+Running state: • Active

-- Active

 - Favorite Active

 - Standby

 - Last Resort Standby